kaylamalik/Data-Engineering-Pipelines-on-the-Cloud/README.md

 # Data-Engineering-Pipelines-on-the-Cloud
-Project for WBS Coding School.
+Project for WBS Coding School:

 Use of web scraping and APIs to collect data on weather, cities, and flights in order to create an automated data pipeline in the cloud.